PerikiyoXD/Ninja-Lib/documentation/readme.md

 BML Archives are used to group various files of an entity into a single archive, specifically it is used to group the textures, animation and models for a given enemy into a single file that can be easily refernced and extracted.
 BML archives contain a header containing the file names and length of each file contained in the archive.
 Also note that every file in the archives is compressed with prs and needs to be decompressed when writing to the file system.

 **.pvm/.xvm**
+PVM and XVM are identical in terms of functionality but differ slightly in implementation.
+Both act as containers for texture files, .pvr for PVM and .xvr for XVM respectively.
+PVM archives contain a list of the names of the texture files included in the header while XVM does not.
+To find the names of the files in a XVM achive, one needs to track down the Ninja Texture List (NJTL) header definition of the corresponding model to apply the names.
+Also .pvr are in a basic 16 bit rgba color structure while .xvr applies DXT compression on top of the pvr color format.

 **.rel**
+ Sega places .rel files in several places in their file structure, so there doesn't seem to be any one specific use for when and where this file format is used.
+Though the most notable are the n.rel map files containing the stage model information.
+A .rel file can generally be described as a wrapper format for NJCM chuck files.

 ###File Formats